nanogchen/Q-Twin/README.md

 Use the "install-free" version deployed in the cloud https://q-twin.streamlit.app/.

 ## How to cite
-G. Chen, S. Narayanan, S. K.R.S.
+G. Chen, X. Lin, S. Narayanan, S. K.R.S.
 Sankaranarayanan.
 "Q-Twin: The Digital Twin Beamline for Molecular Scattering".
 In submission (2026).